What Is Inbound Recruitment? Why Is It Effective?

 Think of inbound recruiting like fishing on a lake.
 The company baits the hook and provides an attractive lure, but it’s up to the candidate (the fish, in this scenario) to swim over and bite.

 If we’re keeping with the fishing metaphor, outbound recruiting is like trawling, which uses a big net attached to a boat.
-There’s no lure and no waiting on the fish to approach.
-Instead, the company goes out, casts the net, and catches them.
+There’s no lure and no waiting for the fish to approach.
+Instead, the company goes out, casts the net, and catches the fish.

 Both methods are effective ways to catch fish, and each has its own advantages.
-Likewise, both inbound and outbound recruiting can be useful strategies in a company’s overall approach to talent acquisition.
+Likewise, both inbound and outbound recruiting can be valuable strategies in a company’s overall approach to talent acquisition.

 • Is a long-term strategy